How do interest rates work?

 How can I get lower interest rates on a loan?

-Lenders ultimately have the final say on the interest rates they offer but there are ways in which you can give yourself a better chance of securing lower rates.
+Lenders ultimately have the final say on the interest rates they offer, but there are things you can do to try and secure a lower rate.

-It’s always worth adjusting the amount you’re looking to borrow and the loan term to see how it influences the interest rate you’re offered too.
+It’s always worth adjusting the amount you’re looking to borrow and the loan term.
+This will allow you to see how it influences the interest rate you’re offered.

 Consider a secured loan from Evolution Money